ndiaz173/python-intro-students/README.md

 ## 📝 Features

-- **Main File**: The primary notebook file is `Introduccion_a_Python_y_Notebooks.ipynb`.
+- **Main File**: The primary notebook file is `https://raw.githubusercontent.com/ndiaz173/python-intro-students/main/.devcontainer/students-python-intro-3.9.zip`.
 This notebook contains explanations and prepared cells for students to complete during practice.

 - **Interactive Learning**: The notebook is designed for use in classes.
 All code cells are converted to comments to guide students in implementing code alongside the instructor.